University offering Pfizer COVID-19 vaccines for all employees

 “We are excited to welcome students back to campus for a new academic year,” AUM Chancellor Carl A. Stockton said.
 “Our ‘Re-Opening AUM’ guidelines represent a flexible management plan that will allow us to make adjustments regardless of what course the COVID-19 pandemic may take.
 While we believe face-to-face instruction best aligns with our mission as a university, we will be prepared to make necessary changes should the need arise.”

-Stockton formed an 18-member “Re-Opening AUM” Task Force in April.
+Stockton formed an 18-member “Re-Opening AUM” Task Force.
 The primary task force and several subcommittees composed of faculty, staff and students crafted policies and guidelines addressing Health and Safety, Facilities, Academics, Campus Services and Student Affairs.
 The back-to-campus plan was informed by public health experts and incorporates Centers for Disease Control and Prevention guidelines and best practices.

-Other key components of the Fall 2020 semester plan include:
+Other key components of the Spring 2021 semester plan include:

 “Our plan outlines a variety of health and safety measures for students and employees, including reconfiguration of indoor spaces to promote social distancing and enhanced cleaning of high-contact surfaces,” Stockton said.
 “It is also important for our campus community to understand that each of us plays a role in our efforts to re-open and remain open.
 Self-screening, personal hygiene, use of face coverings and social distancing represent just a few of the ways that we can demonstrate care for one another.”